tskxz/mario-database/README.md

 Add another row to sounds for Luigi named ha-ha.wav.
 Use his character_id this time.
 Take a look at the data in characters to find his id if you need to.
 > INSERT INTO sounds (filename, character_id) VALUES ('ha-ha.wav', 2);

+Add another row with a filename of oh-yeah.wav.
+This one is for Luigi as well so use his character_id again.
+> INSERT INTO sounds (filename, character_id) VALUES ('oh-yeah.wav', 2);

+Add two more rows for Peach sounds.
+The filenames are yay.wav and woo-hoo.wav.
+Don't forget her character_id.
+Try to do it with one command.
+> INSERT INTO sounds (filename, character_id) VALUES ('yay.wav', 3), ('woo-hoo.wav', 3);

+Add two more rows.
+The filenames are mm-hmm.wav and yahoo.wav.
+The first one is for Peach again, the second is for Mario, so use the correct foreign key values.
+Try to do it with one command.
+> INSERT INTO sounds (filename, character_id) VALUES ('mm-hmm.wav', 3), ('yahoo.wav', 1);

+Create another new table called actions.
+Give it a column named action_id that's a type of SERIAL, and make it the PRIMARY KEY.
+Try to create the table and add the column with one command.
+> CREATE TABLE actions (action_id SERIAL PRIMARY KEY);

+Add a column named action to your new table.
+Give it a type of VARCHAR that is a max length of 20 and has UNIQUE and NOT NULL constraints.
+ALTER TABLE actions ADD COLUMN actions VARCHAR(20) UNIQUE NOT NULL;